 How to Sharpen Images Using the “Unsharp Mask” Tool in Photoshop

 Sharpening your image is the very last thing you should do in your editing process.

 - Zoom in on your image to 100 percent and select the “Filter” tab at the top of your screen.

 - You should see three options to adjust: “Amount,” “Radius,” and “Threshold.”
 The “Amount” affects how much of your image you want to sharpen.
 “Radius” affects how sharp you want your image.
 “Threshold” affects how many individual pixels are sharpened.
 You can experiment with adjusting all three to see how they look on your image.

 - Test how the final result looks by zooming back out to 50 percent.

-Ultimately, Good Editing Increases the Professionalism of Your eCommerce Store
+Good Editing Increases the Professionalism of Your Ecommerce Store